 - 1. New developments should make provision, where feasible, and appropriate to its layout and position, within the village for footpaths, cycle paths and bridleways to improve access to the wider countryside and to connect with existing rights of way (see Map below). - 2.
-Opportunities should be taken to provide improved and additional public and permissive footpaths, cycleways and bridleways, particularly where it would secure improved connectivity between proposed development and the village centre.
+Wherever practicable, and as appropriate to their scale, nature and location, development proposals should take opportunities to provide improved and additional public and permissive footpaths, cycleways and bridleways, particularly where they would secure improved connectivity between proposed development and the village centre.